-Product demo provides sensual aids which enhance the quality of your sales presentation.
+Product demonstrations provides sensual aids which enhance the quality of your sales presentation.
 Many customers prefer to experience a product to grasp its value and potential.
 The ability to feel, see or even smell a product can be more appealing than just listening to a sales pitch.
 In-store demos allow potential customers to see a product's features and can strengthen their desire to purchase the product.

 In-store sampling creates brand exposure, differentiating your brand from your competitors' CPG brands, which helps give a lasting impression on your target audience.
 And it does it where consumers can convert this exposure into an immediate purchase.
 A well-defined brand position gives your brand several advantages, including providing a conceptual framework, marketing messages, services, and pricing structure.

 In-store demo aims at communicating to your consumers the unique features of the product you want them to purchase.
 It gives producers the opportunity for direct communication with consumers about their product, its attributes, and its benefits.
 In-store sampling helps your brand stand out in competitive retail markets.